richardsheridan/magic-afm/README.rst

 (snap-off) force and indentation, respectively.

 The "calculate properties" button rapidly fits all data in the file and creates new images for each in the "Image" menu.
-All calculated property masp can be exported like any other image by clicking "Export calculated maps".
+All calculated property maps can be exported like any other image by clicking "Export calculated maps".

 ..
 TODO: establish if you are in the magic ratio regime

 Future Plans:

-- Viscolastic model
+- Viscoelastic model

 - Simultaneous extend/retract fit